aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Membrane Structure and Function.md

 - Smaller ones will cross faster

 ### Polar Molecules
-- Small, unchraged molecules can slip through
+- Small, uncharged molecules can slip through
 - Larger, uncharged will not get through easily (Ex, Glucose)
 - All ions have trouble getting through hydrophobic layer